-Meanwhile, if you have pet toys on your turf,? get then off.
+Meanwhile, if you have pet toys on your turf, get them off.
 Also, any other items on the turf should be put away.
-You can’t be pressure pushing poo around and expect a clean turf.
+You can’t be pressure-pushing poo around and expect a clean turf.
 Hence, make sure you get solid waste off the surface of the turf.

 There could be smaller matter than solid waste on your pet turf, and using a special lawn rake or broom will do to get the area clean except for the patches of stains that might be very visible now, and perhaps some stench from within the turf.

 Get the surface wet, it will help your washing ingredients which you’ll soon apply to soak in and take action.